holmestm/ddcf-worker/README.md

     1. Zone -> DNS -> Edit
     2. Include -> Specific Zone -> Your domain
 6. Use that token to with /util/create_script.sh passing parameters:
-    1. prefix of subdomain e.g. home (must have been already created in step 3 above)
+    1. PREFIX - subdomain e.g. home
-    2. domain to use e.g. example.com
+    2. DOMAIN - the domain you registered with Cloudflare e.g. mydomain.com
-    3. token value created above
+    3. TOKEN - a secret token you create using the Cloudflare dashboard
+    4. WORKER - the hostname of the worker you deploy on Cloudflare
 8. This will create a file _ddcf-update.sh_
 9. Run this using ./ddcf_update.sh to update your CNAME
 10. _Optionally_ Schedule a task with e.g. cron to re-run that file every 30 minutes or so